11 Best Ski Resorts in Minnesota, 2023

 Located less than an hour from Minneapolis-Saint Paul, Welch Village offers up great family skiing.
 This surprisingly large ski hill has 50 named trails with a vertical drop of 360 feet.
 With 11 lifts, you'll rarely wait in line and can get back up to the top quickly.

-The ski hill is divided up into three areas: East Slopes, West Slopes, and The Back Bowl.
+The ski hill is divided into three areas: East Slopes, West Slopes, and The Back Bowl.
 The East Slopes have the greatest concentration of beginner and intermediate runs, the West Slopes skew a bit more towards intermediate and advanced, and the Back Bowl is expert territory only.

 Welch Village is an ideal place to head to after work, as they offer night skiing on all the runs.
 Boarders and freestylers will want to check out the terrain park, which features, among other things, a giant log perfect for sliding along.